Analysis | For a brief moment, Trump comes face-to-face with political reality

 It’s important to note that Trump’s isolation from criticism doesn’t end at his physical environment.
 The president has created a psychological bubble as well, one in which his presidency is viewed with approval by a majority of the country.
 Every few weeks he’ll share a graphic on social media elevating polling from a pollster like Rasmussen Reports showing his approval at or above 50 percent, often with a caption like, “Working hard, thank you!”
 In reality, his approval rating has never been higher than about 46 percent in averages of various polls.
 He’ll claim that his approval among Republicans is 96 percent, a number that’s simply invented.

 In this same data bubble, Trump’s standing in presidential polls is much better than public polls would suggest.
 Part of this is likely a function of his relying on internal campaign polling, which likely includes questions shifting respondents’ opinions.
-Earlier this year, he also presented some public polls to a Post columnist as evidence of how well he was doing — polls that offered results which should be consumed with large grains of salt.
+Earlier this year, he also presented some public polls to a Post columnist as evidence of how well he was doing — polls that offered results that should be consumed with large grains of salt.

 Among them were polls conducted for One America News, an overtly pro-Trump network that has been jockeying with Fox News for Trump’s attention.
 Its strategy for doing so has been to excise even minor Trump criticisms from its coverage, leveraging moments when Trump gets frustrated by things like interviews of Democratic legislators on Fox News to present themselves as a friendlier alternative.